supertestnet/node_faker/README.md

 - Implement getnetworkinfo
 - Find out what parts of getchaintxstats spruned implemented and implement those
 - Find out what parts of getmininginfo spruned implemented and implement those
-- Find out what parts of getnettotals spruned implemented and implement those
 - Find out why spruned implemented optional support for getmempoolinfo, and if it is needed, try to do something similar to what they did
 - Find out why spruned implemented optional support for getrawmempool, and if it is needed, try to do something similar to what they did